el4abdu/shadow-heist-GAME/README.md

 ## 🔧 Development

-### Convex Schema
+### Firebase Schema

-The game uses Convex for its database and real-time functionality.
+The game uses Firebase for its database and real-time functionality.
 The main data tables are:

 - **users**: Player accounts
 - **rooms**: Game rooms